|• Richie Moore

 Jennifer L. Knapp

 A native Californian and a Thousand Oaks resident in 1961 and then again from 1969 to the present, Jennifer serves and volunteers with several non-profit organizations.
 Jennifer enjoys writing limericks and fundraising for worthwhile causes.
+Jennifer enjoys photography, and still uses a “camera” to capture sunsets, sunrises and life along the 101 Freeway.
 She recently joined MOAMCA Board because she believes in MOAMCA’s cause and in giving back to the community.
 She feels her experience as a legal assistant and management of a law building will balance and work well with these creative and talented musicians.

 Bob received his Bachelor’s Degree from Cal Poly Pomona and Masters in Public Administration (abt) from Cal State University Northridge.
 He lives in the Thousand Oaks area and raised seven children as a single father before marrying Cathy, his West Virginia hillbilly chick.
 Bob has modified a few classic cars and his latest money pit is a 1966 289 Mustang coupe.
-Bob has always appreciated the ocean and exploring the world through photographs and, from his home office, evaluates varied possibilities and communicates those through writing, music or graphics.
-His photographic library and explorations includes the backstreets and unique features of hometowns from coast to coast, North American wildlife and frozen landscapes, natives and geographic anomalies in the South Pacific, Central American Jungles and European antiquities.
+Bob has always appreciated the ocean and exploring the world through photographs; from his home office he evaluates varied possibilities and communicates those through writing, music or graphics.
+His photographic library and explorations include the backstreets and unique features of hometowns from coast to coast, North American wildlife and frozen landscapes, native and geographic anomalies in the South Pacific, Central American Jungles and European antiquities.

 Director Emeritus of Musicians On a Mission California and the Thousand Oaks Music Awards